-As detailed below, the cost of e-kerosene can be driven down through a mixture of demand-driven and supply-driven (mandate with contracts for difference, industrial investment policy) approaches.
-For e-kerosene to reach cost-competitiveness with fossil kerosene, these policies need to start being enforced in 2021.
+As detailed below, the cost of e-kerosene can be driven down through a mixture of demand-driven and supply-driven approaches (contracts for difference, industrial investment policy).
+For e-kerosene to reach cost-competitiveness with fossil kerosene, these policies need to start being enforced as soon as possible.
 Taxing fossil kerosene can likewise help close the price gap between fossil and e-kerosene.
+There is also potential for the EU to import cheaper e-kerosene, considering the lower cost of renewable energy outside the EU and the negligible transportation cost.
+However, domestic production will remain important since the EU should not simply replace its import dependency on fossil kerosene with imports of e-kerosene.